 The key to his mind is often through art and crafts.
 It is tempting to dismiss the subject as just one more thing that you have to add to your already overcrowded lesson plans, but for your students, and especially that child, exploring art and working on craft projects is learning that they will never forget.
 So, how do you incorporate it all?
 Where can you fit it in?
 Surprisingly enough, it can be effectively integrated with everything you are currently teaching.

-With the emergence and implementation of the Common Core Standards, lesson plans now must be more detailed than ever.
+With the Common Core Standards, lesson plans now must be more detailed than ever.
 Choose one specific standard and focus on giving it a creative spin.
 Let us take the Grade 2 Language Arts Standards, Reading Literature, Standard 2.RL.3 for example.
 The standard states:

 This is a great standard for encouraging connections and cause-effect relationships.
 It is also easy to turn it into an art project.
 If your students are reading Sylvester and the Magic Pebble (William Steig, 1970) have them create two depictions: one of what actually happened and how Sylvester responded and another of how the story would have been different had Sylvester wished for something else.
 While discussing it aloud is also necessary, allowing students to draw it makes it more concrete and develops their creativity.
 More importantly, it engages those hard to reach students.

 In Grade 3, the Common Core Standards list standard 3.G.1 for Geometry in Integrated Math:

 Understand that shapes in different categories (e.g., rhombuses, rectangles, and others) may share attributes (e.g., having four sides), and that the shared attributes can define a larger category (e.g., quadrilaterals).
 Recognize rhombuses, rectangles, and squares as examples of quadrilaterals that do not belong to any of these subcategories.